lsegundo11/Ishkara/Story/Diary/1-100/Day 67.md

 - Beholder Zombie, Mimics, Spectators are all on the scene!
     - lest get into it!
     - level up after this fight!
+    - the mimics are giving it as good as they are getting!
+    - dudes are getting there asses kicked....its bad
+    - ikros is down!
+        - saved by Kholwin
+    - managed to kill everything!
+    - Level up!
+        - the party is now at level 8

 ## MIDNIGHT